in-rolls/indian-politician-bios/README.md

 * [india_mps_women.py](india_mps_women.py) to get information on gender.
 * [india_mps_gender.py](india_mps_gender.py) to merge gender information into all three CSVs.

 To begin using the scripts, install the [requirements](requirements.txt).

-Then, on the command line:
+Then download the scripts into a folder, and run scripts from the command line.

 ```
 usage: india_mps.py [-h] [-o OUTPUT] [-n MAX_CONN] [-s FROM_STATE]